Palisades Recovery Coalition

 President of the Marquez Knolls Property Owners Association (MKPOA).
 A seasoned land use professional, he has been a steadfast defender of CC&Rs and the community’s character, while serving as an effective bridge to local elected officials.
 With deep knowledge of planning and legislation, Howard is a respected voice in shaping policies that protect and strengthen the Palisades.

 Rabbi Bernstein is the Senior Rabbi of Kehillat Israel in Pacific Palisades and a long-time community leader committed to care and collective healing.
 She holds a bachelor’s degree in English Literature and Cultural Anthropology from Northwestern University, where she also earned a certificate in Women’s Studies.
-Rabbi Bernstein is a graduate of the Reconstructionist Rabbinical College, which awarded her an honorary Doctor of Divinity degree in 2022 in recognition of 25 years of rabbinic service, and is a Senior Rabbinic Fellow of the Shalom Hartman Institute.
-She is also a Past President of the Southern California Board of Rabbis.
-In 2023, she was honored as Woman of the Year by Assemblymember Jaqui Irwin’s office.
+In 2023, she was honored as Woman of the Year by Assemblymember Jaqui Irwin.
 In the wake of the Palisades Fire, Rabbi Bernstein has been a steady presence for displaced families and a source of connection and support.
 Her devotion to this community shapes her advocacy for a recovery rooted in dignity, inclusion, and compassion.

 Grace Park

 The Reverend Dr. Grace Park is a native of Southern California who graduated from the University of California, Berkeley with a degree in Political Economics, with studies abroad in both the U.K. and Japan.
 She was ordained in the PCUSA in 1996, and has served in many different roles in the church as a children’s pastor, youth pastor, and associate pastor.
-She has had the blessing of doing urban missions with focus on the homeless as well as short-term missions in both Mexico and in Central America.
-Since the Palisades Fire, she has been an advocate for mobile hime communities and fixed income residents and a voice for a community-centered recovery that leaves no one behind.
+Since the Palisades Fire, she has been an advocate for mobile home communities and fixed income residents and a voice for a community-centered recovery that leaves no one behind.

 Laura Nicole Diamond